brightbox/terraform-provider-brightbox/website/docs/r/server.html.markdown

 'encrypted as rest' by the cloud.
 * `disk_size` - (Optional) The desired size of the disk storage for the Server.
 Only usable with types using network block storage.
+* `data_volumes` - (Optional) List of volumes to attach to server.
+Only usable with types using network block storage.
+* `snapshots_retention` - (Optional) Keep this number of scheduled
+snapshots.
+Keep all if unset.
+* `snapshots_schedule` - (Optional) Crontab pattern for scheduled
+snapshots.
+Must be no more frequent than hourly.
 * `user_data` (Optional) - A string of the desired User Data for the Server.
 * `user_data_base64` (Optional) - Already encrypted User Data - for use
 with the template provider.